buckett/create-user-db/README.md

 This is useful when allowing per user databases with the [JWT](https://github.com/softapalvelin/couch_jwt_auth) authentication plugin so that each user can create their own DB.

+## Configuration

+If you don't want all your DBs prefixed with `userdb-` you can configure the allowed prefixes clients can create with a config section:

+    [create_user_db]
+    ; The allowed user DB prefixes, can allow users to create a number of DBs allowed = ["people", "pets"]
+    ; The default DB to create if one isn't supplied default = people

+This allows clients to create a DB with a name of `people-{HEX username}` or `cats-{HEX username}`.
+The DB to create should be specified as the second part fo the URL:

+    $ curl -u admin -X PUT http://localhost:5984/_create_user_db/people Enter host password for user 'admin':
+    {"db":"people-61646d696e"}

 ## Development

     $ make dev